 If you have kids or love to play lawn games, you most likely have a lot of items scattered around.
 Storing them can be a challenge, especially during the warmer summer months.
 It can be hard to keep track of everything and put it in places where you can easily pull it back out again.

 This is where you need outdoor toy storage.
-Even if you don’t have a lot of space, our outdoor toy storage ideas will help you stay organized and reduce the clutter in and around your home.
+Even if you don’t have a lot of space, our toy storage ideas will help you stay organized and reduce the clutter in and around your home.
 Some you can make on your own with things you find around your home, and others you can purchase from Amazon and have them shipped directly to you.

 Outdoor Toy Storage Idea One – Toy Parking Lot